newenclave/mico/README.md

     (*sum3)(0.23, 0.56, 0.79) /// => 1.58

     /// and what if ...
-    *sum1 /// well, it doesn't make a sense and the operator returns its operand.
+    *sum1 /// well, it doesn't make sense and the operator returns its operand.
 ```

 #### * Pipe operator for function.